Lowland heath: Management

 Options include cutting trees (such as for firewood), using grazing animals to control vegetation and regrowth, controlling scrub, making sure there is an age range, and trying to incorporate the requirement of individual species.

 There is a UK Biodiversity Action Plan with a target of restoring 58,000 ha of lowland heathland and recreating a further 6,000 ha.
 In addition, grants are available in England under Natural England's Environmental Stewardship scheme.

 UK lowland heath

-Lowland Heath can be found in the UK in Devon, Hampshire, Dorset (mainly found here), Sussex (some), Kent (some), Surrey (some), Lincolnshire (some), Cornwall, Norfolk, Nottinghamshire, Merseyside, Cheshire and Suffolk.
+Lowland Heath can be found in the UK in Devon, Hampshire, Dorset (mainly found here), Sussex (some), Kent (some), Surrey (some), Lincolnshire (some), County Durham (some), Cornwall, Norfolk, Nottinghamshire, Merseyside, Cheshire and Suffolk.